medialab/minet/docs/cli.md

   -o OUTPUT, --output OUTPUT                      Path to the output file.
 By default, the results will be printed to stdout.
   --resume                                        Whether to resume from an aborted report.
   -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
+  --separator SEPARATOR                           Character used to split the url cell in the CSV file, if this one can in fact contain multiple urls.
   -t THREADS, --threads THREADS                   Number of threads to use.
 Defaults to 25.
   --throttle THROTTLE                             Time to wait - in seconds - between 2 calls to the same domain.
 Defaults to 0.2.
   --timeout TIMEOUT                               Maximum time - in seconds - to spend for each request before triggering a timeout.
 Defaults to ~30s.